phantomdiorama/loot/README.md

 Move files like an old text adventure

-Loot is a python reimplementation of mothdotmonster’s [inventory](https://github.com/mothdotmonster/inventory)
+Loot is a python reimplementation of [inventory](https://github.com/mothdotmonster/inventory)

 ## Install

-- Loot needs a recent version of Python (3.4+)
+- Loot needs a recent-ish version of Python (3.4+)
 - Drop the 4 files into $PATH and make them executable

 ## Usage